Forklift Operator jobs in Germany (Gabelstaplerfahrer / Staplerfahrer)

 Operational readiness checklist

-- Knows how to check forks, mast, hydraulics, brakes, horn, battery/LP gas condition.
+- Knows daily checks: forks, mast, hydraulics, brakes, horn, battery/LP gas.

-- Understands load center and why tilted masts change stability.
+- Understands load center and stability (tilt, height, turning rules).

-- Can work precisely near docks, ramps, and mixed traffic zones.
+- Can work safely near docks, ramps, and mixed-traffic zones.

-- Can follow route discipline: lanes, right-of-way, speed caps, safe stops.
+- Follows route discipline: lanes, right-of-way, speed caps, safe stops.

-- Can keep a clean incident-free record (near-miss reporting is valued).
+- Keeps documentation clean (near-miss reporting is valued).

 Short portrait of the right candidate